declare-lab/Sealing/README.md

-# [NAACL-2024 (Findings)] Self-adaptive Sampling for Efficient Video Question Ansering
+# [NAACL-2024] Self-adaptive Sampling for Efficient Video Question Ansering

 🔥 [14/03/2024] This paper has been accepeted to NAACL 2024 (Findings)!